How do I understand television?

 “My projects, therefore, should be viewed as critical educational methods for self-training -- autodidactic praxis.”

-All content within this site was montaged by me alone, although much of it, obviously, was previously ‘produced’ by many-many others...mostly anonymous mediamongers.
-The only two digital tools I use are, by today’s app-happy standards, so simple they are reminisced much like paper and pencil: iMovie-6 software (2006) and an iMac computer (2009).
+All content within this site was montaged by me alone, although 95% of it, obviously, was previously ‘produced’ by many-many others...mostly anonymous mediamongers.
+The only two digital tools I still use are, by today’s app-happy standards, so simple they are reminisced much like paper and pencil: iMovie-6 software (2006) and an iMac computer (2009).
 Content here is collected and presented neither as ‘fine art’ or as ‘bloopers’ -- nor as a trap for the gaze -- but as ethnographic exemplars of the consequences inside historical communicational technique.

-How should viewers watch these video essays?
+2. How should viewers watch these video essays?

-What does understanding television mean?
+4. What does understanding television mean?

-Can you discuss one of your videos?
+7. Can you discuss one of your videos?

-What was discovered in this research?
+8. What was discovered in this research?

-What if viewers still don’t ‘understand’ television?
+9. What if viewers still don’t ‘understand’ television?

 An American